Aj88science/About-Me/README.md

-- 👨🏽‍💻 Currently working, learning and growing my skillset in Deep Learning, Competitive Coding, Data Structures and Algorithms.
+- 👨🏽‍💻 Currently working, learning and growing my skillset in Mathematical Modelling using MATLAB Coding and Simulink.
-- 🤝 Open for collaborations in Deep Learning, Analytics and Data Science.
+- 🤝 Am open to learn new skillset and am currently working on PCB designing.
 - 😊 Willing to contribute in Open Source development projects.
-- 👍 Looking for opportunities to join as an intern in Deep Learning projects.
+- 👍 Looking for opportunities to join as an intern in Space Tech Startups.

    <p></p>